Skip to main content

 2. Prioritize contacts Create multiple pools:

-1. “High Priority” (At-Will) - VIPs, leaders, known supporters
+1. “High Priority” (List) - VIPs, leaders, known supporters

 2. “Medium Priority” (Random) - Members, past participants